rust-lang/rfcs/text/0000-missing-derefs.md

 ## &move

 Add a new mutability `move`. `&move` references are references that own their contents, but not the memory they refer to.
+Of course, `*move` raw pointers exist too as another family of newtyped integers.

+`&move` references are covariant in both their lifetime and type parameters (and `*move` pointers are covariant in their type parameter) for the same reason `Box` is - unlike `&mut`, there is nobody to return control to that can observe the changed type.

 When parsing a `move` closure, `&move |..` is parsed as `& (move |..` - as creating a `move` closure and taking an immutable reference to it, rather